 After his studies of agricultural economics at the Macdonald College of McGill University in Montréal and at the University of Manitoba in Winnipeg, Manitoba (Canada) he obtained his Ph.D. degree and his habilitation degree at the Christian-Albrecht-University in Kiel.
 The focus of his consulting and research activities is on reforms of the agricultural sector in transition countries as well as the agricultural policy in Germany and the EU.

 Professor Dr. von Cramon-Taubadel is active as a high ranking agricultural policy advisor inter alia for the FAO and the World Bank.
-Between 1996 and 2006 he was member of the German Advisory Group on Economic Reforms in Ukraine, which he led between 2004 and 2006.
-Since 2015 he is a senior consultant with the German Economic Team Georgia.
+He has worked as an expert for Berlin Economics in Ukraine, Georgia and Moldova.

 Since 2010 Professor Franke supports Berlin Economics in consultancy projects with his expertise regarding the development of the financial sector, especially the development of futures exchanges.